 Few artists packed as big of a punch as Terri Clark did in the mid-1990s.
-With her self-titled debut in 1995, Clark introduced her talents to the country music world in a big way.
-Since then, the Canadian country star has delivered multiple Top 10 hits (“Better Things to Do,” “If I Were You”) along with many longtime fan favorites (“I Cheated On You,” “Pain to Kill”).
-From her beginnings to her most recent album, 2015’s Some Songs, let’s take a look at some of the best Terri Clark songs from her career, so far.
+With her self-titled debut in 1995, Clark introduced her talents to the country music world of Nashville in a big way.
+Since then, the Canadian country star from Montreal has delivered multiple Top 10 hits in the United States ("Better Things to Do," "If I Were You") along with many longtime fan favorites ("I Cheated On You," "Pain to Kill").

 Clark delivered the ultimate kiss-off to an ex with this song written by Clark, Tom Shapiro and Chris Waters.
 "Better Things to Do," Clark's debut single, went to No. 3 on the country charts in 1995.